Evaluate your efforts

 To assess behavior change, you may want to gather claims data on utilization of health care services both before and after you distribute the materials.
 Look to see whether there are changes in how people access services (for example, emergency room use versus primary care), or whether there are differences in the number or types of claims you are receiving.

 One employer that used the Toolkit assessed changes in behavior by looking at medical and pharmacy claims related to primary care and preventive visits, medication compliance, emergency room visits for non-emergency issues, and use of prenatal care.
-Another employer focused on the employees’ participation in health risk assessments and use of wellness resources.
+Another employer focused on employees’ participation in health risk assessments and use of wellness resources.